LunaSare/datelifeMS1/review.md

 > * Title and Rabosky MEE 2019
 > * Sun et al AJB 2020

-Good point.
-We elaborated on this more thoroughly by adding results from these studies to the corresponding discussion section (LXXX), as well as changing the wording from "making up" to "in the absence of genetic data, simulating following a birth-death process".
+Thanks for pointing us to these references.
+We elaborated on this subject more thoroughly by adding results from these studies to the corresponding section on the Discussion, "Effects of phylogenetic sampling on downstream analyses" (L481 of manuscript without differences; L527 of manuscript with differences), as well as changing the wording from "making up" to "in the absence of genetic data, simulating following a birth-death process" (L489; L540).

-We added the following findings from the suggested papers:

 ---
 > There were many typographical errors in the manuscript which should be corrected prior to publication.